 CommonView allowed users to create simple and customizable websites with a drag and drop interface.

 As the design team lead and project initiator, I played many roles on this project.
 In addition to being the primary contributor, I advocated for the scenario-based approach we took and was ultimately responsible for getting stakeholder buy-in.

 To draft the initial personas and workflows I worked with another designer across a number of whiteboarding sessions.
-Similarly, the exploration of different concepts was done collaboratively.
-We then split the documentation work.
+Similarly, the exploration of different concepts and subsequent documentation was done collaboratively.
 I evaluated the concepts by comparing how well they allowed our personas to complete defined tasks and avoid potential pain points.

 The steps required to use multiple tools together were numerous.
 Note the green section needs to be done for each tool added to a workspace.

 To better understand the context where people experienced problems we began by focusing on three typical use cases and personas.
 Our first persona was a faculty member, the second a researcher, and the third was administrative staff.
 Based on years of support emails, interviews, and teaching workshops we knew these were the most common audiences and workflows associated with their role.

 These personas and workflows provided three important elements that allowed us to move forward with our work: